sydni/auth-workshop/README.md

 ![yay](https://m.popkey.co/9b305c/y6wJ7.gif)

-## Step two: An Introduction to Google API JavaScript Client and Installing the Node-Module
+## Step two: An Introduction to Google API JavaScript Client Library and Installing the Node-Module

-To streamline accessing the client we'll be using the node-module react-google-client.
+Google provides developers with a Google API JavaScript Client Library chock full of functions that provides access to a majority of Google's APIs.
+You can check out the reference docs [here](https://developers.google.com/api-client-library/) if you're interested in.
+NOTE: to use methods from the client library in a React component you need to add the prefix `window.gapi...`.

+Like Facebook Login we'll being making things a lot easier and streamline accessing the client with a node-module: react-google-login.
 You can find more information about it [here](https://github.com/anthonyjgrove/react-google-login).
 Install it with npm like you normally do:

 ```
 npm install --save react-google-login